mrpotatosanta/bo1-zombies-autosplitter/README.md

 ---

-## Usage & Tips
+## Usage

-- **Launch Order:** Open LiveSplit either before Black Ops 1 or while at the main menu.
+- **Launch Order:** Open LiveSplit before Black Ops 1 or while at the main menu.
 Ensure LiveSplit is open before loading into a map.

 - **Restoring Configuration:** LiveSplit should automatically remember your previous setup on next launch.

-If it doesn't, simply open `bo1 subsplits.lss` to instantly restore your splits, linked layout, and the necessary autosplitter component path.
+  - If it doesn't, simply open `bo1 subsplits.lss` to instantly restore your splits, linked layout, and the necessary autosplitter component path.

-- **Troubleshooting (Admin Rights):** If the timer fails to start, LiveSplit may require administrator privileges.
-Rule of thumb: If your game runs as admin, LiveSplit must also run as admin.
+- **Troubleshooting (Admin Rights):** If your game runs as admin, LiveSplit must also run as admin.

   - To always run as admin: Right-click `LiveSplit.exe` > Properties > Compatibility tab > Check "Run this program as an administrator."